 Because we were shooting in a public park, where setting up lighting would have entailed purchasing a permit and jumping through hoops, I decided to go with natural light.

 For this shot I was able to set a high shutter speed to freeze Dani’s movement as it was a bright sunny day.

-One thing to bear in mind with freezing a subject’s movement.
-There are times when not all of a person is moving at the same speed, such as a person cycling or someone running.
+One thing to bear in mind with freezing a subject’s movement in in photography, is there are times when not all of a person is moving at the same speed, such as a person cycling or someone running.
 Their legs, and in the case of the runner, and arms will be pumping and therefore moving faster than the rest of them.
-You might need to take this into consideration when deciding on your shutter speed, or you could allow their limbs to blur with a less fast shutter speed to highlight their movement.
+You might need to take this into consideration when deciding on your shutter speed, or you could allow their limbs to blur with a slower shutter speed to highlight their movement.

 The camera settings for blurring the ride’s movement, but not Nicole, were: shutter speed – 1/80, aperture – f9, ISO – 200.

 It worked because I was able to use a shutter speed that was slow enough for the ride to blur, but wasn’t too slow.
 So, I avoided the potential for camera shake and subject movement.

 Look for relatively fast moving objects and place your subject in front of them.
 Here are some examples: